Attrition Vs. Turnover: Key Differences You Need to Know

 Step 3: Calculate Attrition

 Calculating your attrition rate builds on the previous two steps.
-You'll start by finding the average number of employees you had during a given period, as well as the number who departed.
+You’ll start by finding the average number of employees you had during a given period, as well as the number who left.

-Next, you'll evaluate the employees who departed.
-You'll need to know who left voluntarily and who left involuntarily.
+Next, you’ll need to know who left voluntarily and who left involuntarily.

-From there, you will divide the number of employees who left voluntarily by your average number of employees.
+From there, you’ll divide the number of employees who left voluntarily by your average number of employees.
 To express this as a percentage, simply multiply by 100.

-For example: Let's continue with the example above, in which your company had 90 employees on January 1 and 80 employees on July 1, resulting in an average of 85 employees.
-Of the 10 employees who left, let's assume 8 voluntarily departed and 3 were let go.
+For example: Let’s continue with the example above, in which your company had 90 employees on January 1 and 80 employees on July 1, resulting in an average of 85 employees during that six-month period.
+Of the 10 employees who left, let’s assume eight voluntarily departed and three were let go by the company.
 Your calculation would be:

-So, your attrition rate would be 9.41%, which falls within the healthy range experts recommend.
+What’s the attrition rate in this scenario?
+The answer is 9.41%, which falls within the healthy range experts recommend.

 Is Employee Churn Always Negative?

-The simple answer is: No, employee churn isn't always negative.
-Turnover and attrition can be expected or unexpected, planned or unplanned, and that context is what makes it either good or bad for your business.
+The simple answer is no, employee churn isn’t always negative.
+Turnover and attrition can be expected or unexpected, planned or unplanned.
+The context and overall outcomes are what makes those changes either positive or negative for an organization.
+Sometimes, it can even be a mixed bag.

 For example, a sales team might experience a high turnover rate as junior team members advance to more senior teams within the same business.
 Or a fast-food restaurant may experience high turnover as people leave for higher-paying jobs.

-As long as those departures are expected, and the market for new employees remains strong, both businesses will remain healthy.
-A different rate of turnover than expected or budgeted for—whether higher or lower—is what might indicate there’s an issue to be concerned about.
-The same goes for attrition.
+As long as those departures are expected and the market for new employees remains strong, both businesses will remain healthy.
+A different rate of turnover than expected or budgeted for—whether higher or lower—is what might be cause for concern.
+The same is true for attrition levels.

-Manager/employee one-on-one meetings.
-While managers should be giving their employees regular, in-the-moment feedback, taking time for formal one-on-one meetings allows you to sync up and build that all-important trust with employees.
+1. Manager/employee one-on-one meetings.
+Proactive managers give their employees regular, in-the-moment feedback and take time for formal one-on-one meetings that build all-important trust with employees.

 One-on-one meetings allow employees to ask their managers for clarification on any recent team changes, and for managers to ask about employees’ career plans and life events.

-All-hands update meetings.
+1. All-hands update meetings.
 All-hands meetings are a good place for company leaders to offer background and context on complex issues.
-For example; employee attrition and turnover, company financial health, and future strategy.
+For example: employee attrition and turnover, company financial health, and future strategy.

 That kind of direct, top-down communication reduces the chance that information will get lost or distorted as it passes through several people.
 It also helps employees to make decisions based on facts, not rumors or market trends.

-Holding manager-level meetings means team leaders can talk candidly about trends they are seeing, and how company decisions are impacting their employees.
-It then gives HR and talent managers the opportunity to gut-check their onboarding strategy.
+Holding manager-level meetings means team leaders can talk candidly about trends they are seeing and how company decisions are impacting their employees.
+This gives HR and talent managers the opportunity to gut-check their onboarding strategy.

-Decisions about who to hire and when are important choices—and the balance between when and who is a tricky one to master.
-Hire too quickly, and you risk the financial and cultural costs of a ‘mishire’.
-Hire too slowly, and you leave employees on short-staffed teams facing the dreaded “doing more with less” scenario.
-This can also increase the risk of burnout – which everyone wants to avoid.
+Decisions about who and when to hire and are vital for organizational health and growth—and the balance between when and who is tricky to master.
+Hire too quickly, and you risk the financial and cultural costs of a mis-hire.
+Hire too slowly, and you leave employees on short-staffed teams.
+This can also increase the risk of burnout—which everyone wants to avoid.